mauroprojetos/OpenSaber/readme.md

 - sound font

 - `bc` will return the current blade color for current palette. `bc #rrggbb` will set the blade color for the current palette.
-It will also show the current draw of the color.
+It will also show the current power draw of the color.
 I generally keep it at 1000mA or less, although you could theoretically draw about 1/2 the batter capacity.
 Do keep in mind how well your LED is able to sink heat.
 - `ic` gets / sets the impact color or "blade flash".
 - `pal` returns the current palette. `pal <0-7>` sets the current palette.
 - `font` gets/sets the sound font in use.
 - `fonts` lists the available sound fonts.
 - `vol` and `vol <0-204>` gets and sets the current volume.
-- `vbat' is the current battery level, in milli-volts.
+- `vbat` is the current battery level, in milli-volts.
 4200 is fresh, 3700 is nominal, 3500 is low.
 This is read from the Vmeter of the emitter circuit.
 - `util` is the current utilization of each channel.
 It is computed from Vbat.
   `90 90 76` means that the saber will use 90% red, 90% green, and 76% of